Lambosaurus/STM32X/Docs/I2C.md

 # Usage

+> [!TIP]
-The I2C frequency can be arbitrary, but the `I2C_Mode_t` enum is provided for convenience.
+> The I2C frequency can be arbitrary, but the `I2C_Mode_t` enum is provided for convenience.

+> [!NOTE]
-Note that the device address should be specified as a 7 bit address.
+> The device address should be specified as a 7 bit address.
 The R/W bit is automatically set.

 ```c
 I2C_Init(I2C_1, I2C_Mode_Fast);